 If my child passes to the next level, do they have to wait for the month to switch classes?
 No, in fact we encourage each student to “move up” a class during the month when they have passed all their skills by their Instructor.
 However, most of the classes have a Wait List and it may take a little time to move to your favorite class.

 Can I make up a missed class?
-Students are allowed 1 make-up per paid month and must be scheduled with the office within the same semester.
+Students are allowed 1 make-up per paid month and must be scheduled with the office within a reasonable amount of time (typically within 3 to 4 weeks at most).
 Makeup classes can only be scheduled approximately 1 week in advance and must be scheduled in an open spot in class.

 Can parents watch their child’s class?
 Absolutely!
 Team Attraction encourages parents to watch their child in their class in the viewing area.
 Due to insurance and safety concerns, parents, siblings or friends are not allowed out on the gym floor.
 Only children registered for a class are allowed to go onto the gym floor.
 Siblings who come to watch class are the parents’ responsibility and cannot be left unsupervised.